juanpc2018/Akai-S1000-Project/MainPCB/readme.md

 The linear Regulators +12/-12vdc on the Top Left of the MainPCB, </br>
 seems to be an independent circuit, but some traces go somewhere, Voltage Drop & Current limited with Diodes. </br>
-That a Strange desin, Analog PCB should be +15/-15vdc, or best case Scenario +18/-18vdc. </br>
+Analog PCB should be +15/-15vdc, or best case Scenario +18/-18vdc, </br>
-but dropped voltage goes somewhere, something seems to require +10/-10vdc, maybe Headphone output. </br>
+but dropped voltage goes somewhere, something require +10/-10vdc, maybe Headphone output circuit on the ther side of the MainPCB. </br>

-Analog Audio PCB i/o board is appart, connected with a 50-pin ribbon cable, and another 3-pin for +12/-12dc.</br>
+Analog Audio PCB i/o PCB is appart, connected with a 50-pin ribbon cable, and another 3-pin for +12/-12dc.</br>

 The +12/-12 Linear Voltage Regulators, Diode Bridge, AC-AC Transformer can be Replaced with: </br>
 2x SMPS MeanWell RS-25-12 "12v 25w 2A" or similar + 2x large >2200µF 25v. </br>